 This test measures how sharply or clearly you can see something at a distance.
 Your doctor may request that you identify different letters of the alphabet off a chart positioned usually 20 feet away.
 The lines of type get smaller as you move down the chart.
 You cover one eye and read aloud, then cover the other eye and read aloud.
 Your doctor monitors how well you can identify the letters.
 Your visual acuity is expressed in a fraction – such as 20/20 vision.
 The top number refers to your distance from the eye chart, usually 20 feet.
 The bottom number indicates the distance at which a person with normal eyesight could correctly read the line you read.
 For example, 20/20 vision means that you can see objects clearly from 20 feet away that a person with normal vision could see clearly from 20 feet away.
 However, if your visual acuity is 20/50, the line you read correctly at 20 feet could be read by a person with normal vision at 50 feet.

 Refraction refers to how light waves are bent as they pass through your cornea and lens.
 A refraction assessment helps your doctor determine a corrective lens prescription that will give you the sharpest vision.
-Your doctor will have your look through a phoropter, a devise that holds many lenses, and determine which combination of lenses gives you the sharpest vision.
+Your doctor will have your look through a phoropter, a device that holds many lenses, and determines which combination of lenses gives you the sharpest vision.